focustense/StardewRadialMenu/README.md

 * `DelayedActions`: Lets you specify _which_ menu actions will receive the delay assigned to `ActivationDelayMs`.
 Only applicable if the delay is non-zero (obviously).
 This setting exists because most in-game actions (warp totems, horse whistle, etc.) will play some animation and thus *already* apply a delay, so any additional delay may not feel useful.
 The two settings are:
   * `All`: Apply the delay to all actions, period; anything you select from either menu will have the configured delay.
   * `ToolSwitch`: Only apply the delay to item _selection_ or "tool switches".
 If an item has a use-action associated with it, such as food/drinks, totems, staircases, etc., or shortcuts in the Custom menu, it will not receive the delay.
+* `RememberSelection`: Causes menus to remember the last page they were on after being closed.
+The default setting (`false`) resets the active page to whichever one has your current tool each time you reopen the menu.
 * `MaxInventoryItems`: Maximum number of items to show in the Inventory menu.
 The default is 12, which is intended for game balance, allowing you to access the same number of items as you would without the mod using normal L/R trigger cycling.
 You can set this to any positive number; however, values above 24 are likely to look bad (e.g. overlapping text) and may make it harder to "hit" any given menu item.
 Most players should keep this at 12.
 * `CustomMenuItems`: The shortcuts that appear in the Custom (default: right-trigger) menu.
 See the next section.
 * `Styles`: Controls the visual styles of the menu.
 If you don't like the default colors, or find that they clash with your game because you're using a mod to change the vanilla colors, then you can update these settings accordingly.